DevExpress/devextreme-documentation/concepts/60 Themes and Styles/05 Predefined Themes/50 Apply a Theme.md

                 .Include("~/Content/dx.common.css")
                 .Include("~/Content/dx.light.css");

-4. Open the Views/Shared/_Layout.cshtml file and add the `dx-viewport` class to the `<body>`.
+4. Open the Views/Shared/_Layout.cshtml file and add the `dx-viewport` class to the `<body>` tag.
 This ensures that theme colors and typography settings are applied to all elements on the page, not only to DevExtreme widgets.

             <!-- tab: _Layout.cshtml -->
             <body style="padding-top: 5rem;" class="dx-viewport">